Significant Differences Between Title VII & WLAD Backpay Provisions

 DIFFERENCE IN PLAIN LANGUAGE

 The plain language of Title VII and WLAD show that each law treats backpay differently than the other.
-The court in Martini explained the difference, as follows:
+The court in Martini v.
+The Boeing Company explained the difference, as follows:

 The remedies section of Washington's law against discrimination is therefore radically different from the remedies section of Title VII.
 Title VII specifically mentions back pay but excludes such an award from compensatory damages, leaving back pay as primarily an equitable device.
 But in contrast Washington's law against discrimination provides for a general award of "actual" (or compensatory) damages, with no limitation, qualification, or indication that back pay should be excluded.